smartdataHQ/cxs-utils/docs/pages/docs/entities/index.md

 ### Core Identification Fields

+Context Suite uses a semantic web inspired approach for entity identification.
+For detailed information about our entity identification system, see [Entity Identification System](./identification).

 | Name      | Required | Data Type | Description                                                                              |
 |-----------|----------|-----------|------------------------------------------------------------------------------------------|
 | `gid`     |          | `UUID`    | The Graph UUID of the entity.
 This serves as the primary, unique identifier for the entity. |